Introduction -business entertainment expenses

 Business entertainment and VAT

 As part of claiming for your entertaining expenses, can you claim VAT on entertainment expenses?
-Let us investigate can VAT be claimed on entertainment expenses and what are the rules around this.
+Let us investigate can VAT be claimed on entertainment expenses by UK contractors and what are the rules around this.

 Client entertainment VAT